Showing posts with label Software - Utilities. Show all posts

 Ugh, bugs!

-Since getting my UltraSatan, I've been stuffing the SD card with lots of Atari ST files (okay, I mean games!!).
-Now, I don't wish to compromise my collection of ST goodies so I check for errors and viruses quite regular.
+Since getting my UltraSatan, I've been stuffing the SD card with lots of Atari ST files (okay, games!!).
+Now, I don't wish to compromise my collection of ST goodies so I check for errors and viruses regularly.

-There's only one real Atari ST virus killing program worth its salt and that's Ultimate Virus Killer by legend Richard Karsmakers.
-Well, thanks to Chris aka Exxos, we have the complete and last edition freely available to download but is it still worth it after all these years?
+There's only one real Atari ST virus-killing program worth its salt and that's Ultimate Virus Killer by legend Richard Karsmakers.
+Thanks to Chris aka Exxos, we have the complete and last edition freely available to download but is it still worth it after all these years?
 Surely the dreaded ghost virus is now extinct?

-Sadly, I feel this program is still needed because most ST software is now archived online which means there's a chance so are the various nasties.
+Sadly, I feel this program is still needed because most ST software is now archived online which means there's a chance for various nasties.
 It's like they're frozen in time just waiting to thaw and inflict their curse all over again.
 So let's kill 'em all using this amazing program which I highly recommend, even today!!

 Waste no more time and get Ultimate Virus Killer downloaded right now :-)